“Nancy Bilyeau’s passion for history infuses her books.”

 About Nancy

 Born in Chicago and a graduate of the University of Michigan, Nancy moved to New York City to work in the magazine business as a writer and editor.
 After working for publications ranging from Rolling Stone to Good Housekeeping, she turned to fiction.
 She wrote the Joanna Stafford trilogy, a trio of thrillers set in Henry VIII’s England, for Touchstone/Simon & Schuster.
-Her fourth novel is The Blue, an 18th-century thriller revolving around the art & porcelain world.
-Her latest novel, The Orchid Hour, returns to the early 20th century New York City of her novel Dreamland to once again tell a story of suspense revolving around a compelling heroine.
+For her Genevieve Planché novels—The Blue, The Fugitive Colours, and The Versailles Formula—she drew on her heritage to create a Huguenot heroine.
+Nancy is a direct descendant of Pierre Billiou, a French Huguenot who immigrated to what was then New Amsterdam (later New York City) in 1661.
+Nancy’s ancestor, Isaac, was born on the boat crossing the Atlantic.
+Pierre’s stone house is the third oldest house in New York State.

 “Bilyeau brilliantly evokes the intoxicating grit and glamour of Jazz Age Manhattan and layers a smooth blend of suspense and romance on top.
 Historical mystery fans will find this irresistible.”